cloudmesh/cloudmesh1/webui/pages/faq.rst

 :What are we looking for?:

-  It is helpful to be a proven expert in a technolgy that is used in cloudmesh such as
+  It is helpful to be a proven expert in a technology that is used in cloudmesh such as

   * python
   * javascript including jquery